-For example, the Regex Checker refines the type of a run-time test method call.
+For example, the Regex Checker refines the type based on a call to the RegexUtil.isRegex method.
 A method call is represented by a MethodInvocationNode.
 Therefore, RegexTransfer overrides the visitMethodInvocation method:

 ''' public TransferResult<CFValue, CFStore> visitMethodInvocation( MethodInvocationNode n, TransferInput<CFValue, CFStore> in) { ... } '''